The model theory of the curve graph: Introduction

+With this machinery in place, we will be able show that under certain hypotheses, these auxiliary structures are bi--interpretable with the curve graph through mostly formal means; the increase in quantifier complexity in the theory of the curve graph is due to the quantifiers in the formulae furnishing the interpretations.
+We are thus able to use Theorem~\ref{thm:intro-bi-int} to establish results such as the following.

-\begin{theorem} Let $\Sigma$ be a surface that is not a torus with two boundary components.
-Then $\Th{\mC(\Sigma)}$ has quantifier elimination with respect to the class of $\exists$--formulae. \end{theorem}
+\begin{theorem} Let $\Sigma$ be an orientable finite-type surface that is not a torus with two {punctures} or a sphere with fewer than five punctures.
+Then $\Th{\mC(\Sigma)}$ has quantifier elimination with respect to the class of $\forall\exists$--formulae. \end{theorem}

-Here, (absolute) quantifier elimination means that any first order predicate is equivalent in the theory to one which involves no quantifiers.
-A theory $T$ having relative quantifier elimination with respect to $\exists$--formulae means that every first order predicate is equivalent modulo $T$ to a Boolean combination of formulae which do not admit alternations between existential and universal quantifiers.

-In the course of the proof of Theorem~\ref{thm:quantifier elimination}, we will construct an auxilliary structure which has absolute quantifier elimination, and then show that it is suitably bi--interpretable with the curve graph provided that the underlying surface is not a torus with two boundary components.

 We note that one cannot hope for absolute quantifier elimination in $\Th{\mC(\Sigma)}$, since then every first order predicate about the graph $\mC(\Sigma)$ would be determined by finitely many adjacency relations.
-For example, it is not difficult to write a first order formula which expresses that $d_{\mC(\Sigma)}(a,b)=k$ and $d_{\mC(\Sigma)}(a,c)=k+1$, where here we are measuring distance in the curve graph, and where $k\geq 2$ is an integer.
-In the language of graph theory, the quantifier--free types of the pair $(a,b)$ and the pair $(a,c)$ are the same.
+For example, it is not difficult to write a first order formula which expresses that $d_{\mC(\Sigma)}(a,b)=k$ and $d_{\mC(\Sigma)}(a,c)=k+1$, where here we are measuring graph metric distance in the curve graph, and where $k\geq 2$ is an integer.
+Since the language of graph theory is equipped with a single binary relation, any quantifier-free formula in this language is simply a finite Boolean combination of adjacencies and non-adjacencies; thus, the quantifier--free types of the pair $(a,b)$ and the pair $(a,c)$ are the same.
 Therefore, the quantifier--free type of a pair cannot determine the type of a pair.